-Obviously you may need specific items if you are following recipes, but leave some room for changing things around where you can.
-I try to shoot for at least one green and one orange vegetable, a berry of some sort (fresh or frozen) and whatever else is in season and looks good.
+Obviously you may need specific items if you are following recipes, but leave some room for shifting things around where you can.
+Shoot for at least one green and one orange vegetable, a berry of some sort (fresh or frozen) and whatever else is in season and looks good.
 Remember that almost any vegetable can be chopped up and thrown into either a salad or an egg scramble if you need to use it up fast so don't be afraid to think outside the box with your choices.

 - Broccoli - cauliflower (any color), chopped asparagus or brussels sprouts

 - Kale - collard greens, bok choy or swiss chard

 - Shredded napa cabbage - radicchio or purple cabbage

 - Carrots - roasted sweet potato or butternut squash